ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 Dealing with early data
 -----------------------

-Client application has to load resumed TLS session.
-It also has to set the remembered transport parameters using `ngtcp2_conn_set_early_remote_transport_params()` function.
+Client application has to remember the subset of the QUIC transport parameters received from a server in the previous connection.
+`ngtcp2_conn_encode_early_transport_params` returns the encoded QUIC transport parameters that include these values.
+When sending early data, the remembered transport parameters should be set via `ngtcp2_conn_decode_early_transport_params`.

 Other than that, there is no difference between early data and 1RTT data in terms of API usage.